Date

 Personalise learning

-Provide opportunities for students to learn in ways that suit their needs and preferences.
+Provide opportunities for learners to learn in ways that suit their needs and preferences.

 • Set realistic, ambitious, and achievable personal targets.

-• Provide opportunities for students to gain confidence using a range of media so they can select the most appropriate to express their learning.
+• Provide opportunities for learners to gain confidence using a range of media so they can select the most appropriate way to express their learning.

 • Offer a flexible learning environment with a variety of seating and working spaces.